 Roles and Responsibilities of Key Management Personnel

-Key Management Personnel carry a huge responsibility of being liable for any non-compliance with the provisions of the Companies Act, 2013.
+Key Management Personnel has been vested with a huge responsibility of being liable for any non-compliance with the provisions of the Companies Act, 2013.
 The management function of implementing important decisions comes under the responsibilities of Key Management Personnel.
-The future of a company depends on the effectiveness of its Key Management Personnel and the consequences of KMP’s errors would influence the company negatively.
+The future of a company depends on the effectiveness of its Key Management Personnel and the consequences of KMP’s errors could impact the company negatively.
 Some of their main roles and responsibilities are given below:

-- As per Section 170 of the Act, the details of securities held by Key Management Personnel in the company or its holding, subsidiary, a subsidiary of company or associate companies should be disclosed and recorded in the Registrar of the Books.
+- As per Section 170 of the Act, the details of securities held by Key Management Personnel in the company or its holding, subsidiary, a subsidiary of the company or associated companies should be disclosed and recorded in the Registrar of the Books.

 - Key Management Personnel has a right to be heard in the meetings of the Audit Committee while considering the auditor’s report.
 However, they do not have the right to vote.